-- Mounting assemblies for the vehicle speed and classification sensors, including their attachment to the structure. - Any contractor-designed structure or foundation.
+- 1. Mounting detail for dynamic message signs. - 2.
+Any contractor-designed structure or foundation.

 The department will complete its review of the material within 30 days from the date of receipt of the submission, unless otherwise specified.
 The department will advise the contractor, in writing, as to the acceptability of the material submitted.
 The department may determine that if no exceptions were taken for the item, it is approved, and no further action is required by the contractor; or the item may be partially or totally rejected, in which case modify and/or amend the submittal as required by the department and resubmit the item within 14 days.
 At this time, the review and approval cycle described above will begin again.